dart-backend/angel3-guide/orm/postgresql.md

-PostgreSQL support is provided by way of `package:angel_orm_postgres`.
+PostgreSQL support is provided by way of `package:angel3_orm_postgres`.
 The `PostgreSQLExecutor` implements `QueryExecutor`, and takes care of running prepared queries, and passing values to the database server.